Interview with Ed Fusco

 put the old band back together?

 No, I can truthfully say that this is not one of those band reunion stories.
 I'd say it is more about an unfinished project that has simply been dormant for a long time.
 Dennis and Mike never stopped performing live or recording.
 I'm the odd man out.
-If that isn't enough then consider that our vocalist is only 17.
+If that isn't enough then consider that our vocalist was only 17 while recording this album in 2022.

 When did The Misfit Toys break up?